dimafeng/dimafeng.github.io/_posts/2016-12-4-distributed-systems.markdown

 * Leader (coordinator, master) - a node that a client writes to.
 * Acceptor (cohort, replica) - a node that all writes should be replicated to.

 This algorithm is very simple and relies on the assumption that network is reliable.
 There are one leader and one or multiple acceptors in the system.
-When a leader receives the date to write, it proposes the date to all acceptor and waits for a vote from all of them.
+When a leader receives the data to write, it proposes the data to all acceptor and waits for a vote from all of them.
 An acceptor can accept or reject the value base on acceptor's state, then:

 * If all acceptors accepted the value, the leader sends a commit request.
 * If one or more of the acceptors failed, the leader sends a rollback request.